NicolasMayo/MayoForm/README.md

 }
 ```

-You can now create your form with the MayoForm methods, by overriding the constructor and giving an array filled with the form attributes as argument
+You can now create your form with the MayoForm methods, by overriding the constructor and giving an array filled with the form attributes as argument.

 ``` php
 class Form_Example extends MayoForm